Manganese carbonate (EC: 209-942-9; Cas 598-62-9)

 - Pre-natal developmental toxicity study (Annex IX, 8.7.2.; test method: EU B.31/OECD 414) in rats or rabbits, oral route

-In Q4 2017, the dossier was updated and submited with the OECD 414 study from MnCl2.
+In Q4 2017, the dossier was updated and submited with the OECD 414 in the rat study from readacross substance - MnCl2.

 Note: Post 2018, the consortium will no longer invoice co-registrants for ECHA requested studies retrospectively.
 All compliance check related work will require co-registrants to contribute their share before any dossier update work can begin.